Our Southern Shark Week Table

 ~20 Cherry Red Tomatoes – sliced in half

-Slice your Bell Peppers in half and save one half of each for a later
+Slice your Bell Peppers in half and save the other halves of each for a later

 From the half you are going to use, remove the stem of the seeds from

 all of them.
-Now, slice them all into lengthwise wedges as shown.
+Now, slice them all into lengthwise slices as shown.

 Now, slice them in the opposite direction making dice sized pieces.

-Slice your Kielbasa into 1/3-inch slices as shown.
+Slice your Kielbasa into 1/3-inch rounds as shown.

 Add some olive oil to your sauté pan, turn the heat up to medium,